A. Before You Start

 make styleon the necessary files.

-There is nothing to tag or submit for this lab.
+In order to receive credit for this lab, you must attempt all exercises in Section B. There is nothing to submit through git for this lab.
 Good luck with the project!